Zain-Lam/Obsidian/6 - full notes/Runtime definition.md

 TD: YEAR1::TERM2::CS147 Discrete Maths 2::01
 Q: Define the runtime of a computer program
+?
-A: the actual time (say, in microseconds) if it takes to finish execution.
+A:the actual time (say, in microseconds) if it takes to finish execution.
 <!--ID: 1736623921416-->